alasca-association/tarook/docs/user/reference/options/yk8s.ch-k8s-lbaas.rst

 Configure which IP address ("port") manager to use.
 Two options are available:

-* openstack: Uses OpenStack and the yaook/k8s gateway nodes to provision LBaaS IP addresses ports.
+* openstack: Uses OpenStack and the Tarook gateway nodes to provision LBaaS IP addresses ports.
 * static: Uses a fixed set of IP addresses to use for load balancing.
 When the static port manager is used,